knutsynstad/tic-tac-toe/README.md

       114,
       141
     ],
-    // list of game board IDs that preceeded this one "children": [
+    // List of game board IDs that preceeded this one "children": [
       378,
       494,